My Way

 The Camino de Santiago

-I will be writing more about the Camino de Santiago as the summer progresses.
+I will be writing more about the Camino de Santiago.
 The Camino de Santiago (which translates to “The Way of St. James) is an ancient pilgrimage route through northern Spain beginning in various locations in Western Europe.
 The most popular routes today are through Portugal, the Basque Country, and beginning in France crossing over the Pyrenees.
 Theoretically, one can start anywhere, including Paris, Ireland, Rome, London, etc., but those trails to link to the more traveled trails are harder to follow.

 The most common thing is for “pilgrims” to simply walk the last 100 km, which is all that is required by the Catholic Church for a Compostela (pardon of all sins to reduce your time in Purgatory).
 I’m finding that many hardcore “pilgrims” who do this aren’t actually Catholic or religious and see the Compostela as more of a certificate of completion for carrying all their belongings on their backs, sleeping in crowded alburgues, wearing the same clothes every day, and walking 500 miles are of the belief that it is the only “way” to be a pilgrim.
 However, my belief is if someone is so worried about “rules” and what is a “true pilgrim,” then they are losing the entire spiritual experience of the journey.